Akr4ta/akrata-icon-theme/README.md

 Akrata Theme uses device icons from Papirus Icon Theme.
 Not installing Papirus may result in missing or incorrect device icons.

+This theme was designed to be used in dark themes.

 This theme is still a work in progress, as we're currently adjusting the icon colors.